AJThroen25/CIVE202_Spring2025_INFRA-02-15_Project5_GitHub/README.md

 #
 ## Repository Contents

--[Raw Data Files](Tornado_Data.csv) : The raw data files used in the Python code file for each of our identified states at the Census Tract Level and the metadata from the NRI website.
+-[Tornado Raw Data File](Tornado_Data.csv) : The raw data files used in the Python code file for each of our identified states at the Census Tract Level and the metadata from the NRI website.

 -[Python Code](CIVE202_Spring2026_GroupINFRA-02-15_Project5_PythonCode.ipynb) : Contains the complete coding solution to the client's requests